wwiv/os2-guest/docs/readme.txt

 Example:

-	vmtoolsd.exe -D3 -LC:\logs\vmtoolsd.log
+	START /PM vmtoolsd.exe -D3 -LC:\logs\vmtoolsd.log

 Known Limitations
 =================
-* The mouse pointer synchronization doesn't work when run from a RUN= line in config.sys, or startup.cmd or detaching in the current command prompt, only when run from a command session prompt.
+* The mouse pointer synchronization doesn't work when run from a RUN= line in config.sys, or startup.cmd without using "START /PM" or detaching in the current command prompt, only when run from a command session prompt.

 See http://github.com/wwiv/os2-guest/issues for the full list.

 Soure Code and Help